yiphei/yif-AI/attention_dropout_transformer/README.md

 \end{aligned}
 $$

 Afterwards, the attention output $out_{attn}$ needs to be mapped to $\[0, 1\]$.
-For this, the following cosine function is used
+For this, the following cosine function is employed

 $$M =  0.5 \cos(out_{attn}) + 0.5$$

-This function lies in the $\[0,1\]$ range, and its recurrent property reduces the risk of getting stuck in a local minima, at the potential cost of worse convergence.
+This function lies in the $\[0,1\]$ range, and its recurrent property eliminates the risk of becoming stuck in a local minima, at the cost of worse convergence.

-Lastly, a scaling function brings $M$ closer to $\{0,1\}$.
+Lastly, a scaling function is applied to bring $M$ closer to $\\{0,1\\}$.
 This scaling is important because the dropout needs to remain a purely selective/filter layer, not computational.
 There are two scaling methods used.
 TODO

 ### Penalty terms